Olé! A spectacular celebration of song from Mexico and Latin America.

 In his first public performance in six years, he sings the marvelous mariachi song, “Deja que salga la luna” (Let the moon start shining) by José Alfredo Jiménez Sandoval.
 “It’s about hope and possibilities and new beginnings that, in a very Mexican way, is a call to action that speaks to me deeply about where I am in my life,” says Mr. Lomelí.

 Sung in Spanish with English subtitles; Conversations in English with Spanish subtitles.

-This Originals film is available to rent for $11.99.
-Pre-order today for limited viewing one week only May 25-31, 2021.
+This Originals film is available to rent for $11.99 and may be viewed through July 30, 2021.
 Click on the button below to go to thedallasopera.TV to rent now!